DaveOC90/ca2dataScripts/README.md

 And here is a description of the outputs:

-There is a script (in progress) to provide easy preprocessing of the bids like directory output from genTrigs.py.
+There is a script cal runPreproc.py (in progress) to provide easy preprocessing of the bids like directory output from genTrigs.py.
 It requires the following: